R300G/Kenya_Demographic_1998/README.md

-# Perception on the risk of Receiving AIDS of Kenya Population 1998
+# Impacts of social backgrounds on people's perception of the risk of getting AIDS

 - Author: Charles Lu, Mahak Jain, Yujun Jiao
 - Date: April 3rd, 2022